Xithrius/Xythrion-legacy/README.md

 * Added comments to nearly everything
 * Added meme cog for user generated meme input and output
 * Put TODO in its own file, since it's going to constantly change
-* Plans for the next version, v0.01.0000 (this section will be removed once it comes out):
-  * Playback cog will have Spotify to You Tube
-  * Reminder cog will remind people with stuff
-  * Meme cog will input and output memes from self and users
-  * Identity cog will contain more things about the bot and the creator
-  * Directives cog will contain more logging info, when the bot starts up with it
-  * Setup Python file will be used for people who first use the bot
-  * Ease of access to setting up the bot with clear instructions
 #### Modifications:
 * Moved things around again
 * On ready event now prints out in something a quite quaint message